Renault Korea: Logos

-In March 2022, the company introduced a flatter, two-dimensional version of the storm's eye as both marque and corporate logo.
+In March 2022, the company introduced a flatter, two-dimensional version of the eye of the typhoon as both marque and corporate logo.
 The logo has lines similar to the 2021 Renault diamond logo.
+In April 2024, the company unified both imported and locally produced models under the Renault diamond marque logo.
+The SM6 was the only one set to keep the eye of the typhoon until its upcoming discontinuation in October 2024.

 Slogan

 The advertising slogan of Renault Samsung Motors is Discover the Difference (Korean: 디스커버 더 디퍼런스; RR: Diseukeobeo Deo Dipeoreonseu) and was introduced in 2009.
 According to the company, it refers to the distinct quality of its products.

 Vehicle nomenclature

-The company includes in its vehicles' designations numbers related to their sizes.
+Up to April 2024, the company included in its vehicles' designations numbers related to their sizes.
 Those numbers are 3, meaning compact or small vehicle, 5 and 6, mid-size vehicle, and 7, large vehicle.
 The designations also include the letters S and M, which stands for Samsung Motors and Samsung Motor Sedan.
 However, the sport utility vehicles replace the SM combination by QM (Quest Motoring).
 The imported models introduced from 2017 onwards in South Korea kept their original names instead of adopting RSM's nomenclature.
 In March 2020, the company introduced the XM nomenclature for a locally produced crossover SUV.
+In April 2024, as most of the products were merged into the Renault branding scheme, the nomenclature system was eliminated, although two models (QM6 and SM6) kept their names.